-The University of Utah exposure health informatics ecosystem (EHIE), expanded under the PRISMS funding, is a Federated Integration Platform; an infrastructure that is helping researchers to bring together diverse data in flexible ways as needed for environmental health studies.
+The University of Utah Exposure Health Informatics Ecosystem (EHIE), expanded in the PRISMS project, is a Federated Integration Platform; an infrastructure that is helping researchers to bring together diverse data in flexible ways as needed for environmental health studies.
 This ecosystem facilitates sensor deployment and performance of sensor-based studies, and the integration, processing, visualization, and secure transmission of study data.
 The goal is to provide an effective, flexible and open access approach to collecting, managing and analyzing high-resolution data from sensors, generating and utilizing clinically relevant exposomes (exposure measurements); and integrating these exposomes with clinical, self-report, behavioral, and other research data.
 The PRISMS informatics ecosystem provides key infrastructure that can accommodate diverse types of future studies that include exposure monitoring.

 Read more about Exposure Health and our informatics ecosystem in the chapter of the book Total Exposure Health, at https://www.taylorfrancis.com/chapters/oa-edit/10.1201/9780429263286-18